pepplejoshua/proto/docs/language_desc.md

-# Proto Language Description
+# Proto Language Description (v0.0.1)

 Proto is a typed programming language.
 The long term goal is to compile to native code through LLVM.
 To support the REPL, it will have a Virtual Machine written in Rust ([_proton_](../src/proton/README.md)).
-This VM could also power compile time expressions.
+This VM could eventually power compile time expressions.

 Instead of dwelling in the future, let us describe what the language will look like.
 This document will get updated as more language features get added in future versions.